 You’ve been dreaming of being in Korea and now you finally have the chance to go.
 There are so many things to do in Korea, you’ll be spoilt for choice!
 But where to start?
 Here...

 The tiger (호랑이, horang-i) plays a significant part in Korean culture.
-Historically, the tiger has been linked with Korea from the beginning.
-The tiger is strongly associated with Korean culture and is seen as representative...
+Historically, the tiger is strongly associated with Korean culture and is seen as representative to the identity of Koreans.
+Tigers in Korea are a...

 White Day in Korea (화이트데이, hwaiteu-dei), is a holiday that follows Valentine’s Day and is celebrated on 14 March.
 On 14 February, it is customary among Korean couples for the woman to give the man...